ZECHEESELORD/ZECHEESELORD/README.md

 ## I'm currently working on:
 * My discord bot: boogiebot, who is a multipurpose bot used by over 5k people!
 * My home datacenter, which will help me reduce costs of hosting.

+## Heres a fun fact!
+* Close to becoming a verified bot developer on discord :)

 <!--